airo-ugent/airo-mono/README.md

-airo-typing             # common typedefs and conventions airo-spatial-algebra    # code for working with SE3 poses airo-camera-toolkit     # code for working with RGB(D) cameras
+airo-typing             # common typedefs and conventions airo-spatial-algebra    # code for working with SE3 poses airo-camera-toolkit     # code for working with RGB(D) cameras airo-robots             # code for working with robot arms and grippers airo-teleop             # code for teleoperating robot arms and grippers
 ```
 ## Installation
 There are a number ways to install (a number of) packages from this repo, based on whether you want to use them or you also want to make changes to them: